Table of Contents:

 Send a Text entry which first prompt you for a number.
 After entering

-the destination number you will be dropped into a vim-like editor
+the destination number you will by default be dropped into a vim-like editor

 (vis) to compose your message.
 Once